cakephp/phinx/docs/seeding.rst

     You must call the `save()` method to commit your data to the table.
 Phinx will buffer data until you do so.
-    You call the `save()` method and if all the keys of each data are the same, Phinx execute bulk-insert operation automatically to improve the performance.
+    If you call the `save()` method and all the keys of each data are the same, Phinx executes bulk-insert and improve the performance.

 Integrating with the Faker library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~